Psychological risk factors for perinatal depression and anxiety

 It may also be helpful for expectant fathers to talk to others who have been through the same process to understand what emotional changes may occur.
 For first-hand accounts of other fathers’ experiences, have a look at the Black Dog Institute here.

-Alternatively, consider speaking to a mental health professional about preparing psychologically for the upcoming changes, particularly if the psychological risk factors are present.
+Alternatively, consider speaking to a mental health professional (like us!) about preparing psychologically for the upcoming changes, particularly if the psychological risk factors are present.